wwgberlin/book-club/grokking-algorithms/chapter_one.md

-# Grokking Algorthims Chapter one
+# Grokking Algorithms Chapter one

-"An algorith is a set of instructions for accomplishing a task"
+*"An algorith is a set of instructions for accomplishing a task"*

 Trade offs - performance/ data structure/ which algorithm is used/ scalability/ running time/ memory